-- Increase the number of nurse scientists who will advance the discipline through scholarly inquiry
+- Practice as nurse scientists to advance the discipline and nursing profession through scholarly inquiry.

-- Produce leaders who will advance the nursing profession and promote optimal health for ethnic minorities, women, children, and older adults
+- Assume leadership roles in promoting optimal health for ethnic minorities, women, children, and older adults.

-- Develop scholars who will meet the academic and health care industry needs for nursing in North Carolina and the nation
+- Meet the academic and healthcare industry needs for nursing scholars in North Carolina and the nation.

 - Theory, research methods, health promotion and outcomes, as well as directed studies for research and scholarly role development in academia, health care systems, industry, and other research settings